motingzhi/OptimizeAnything/README.md

 The `cgi` Python module is used to store the necessary variables and information to transfer between the server and client sides of the program.

-## Application
-Apache is used to run the program locally and so ensure you have [XAMPP](https://www.apachefriends.org/) installed first before use.
-To run the program:
-1. Download the files as a zip folder.
-2. Copy the folder into `htdocs` within the `xampp` folder in your Local Disk.
-3. Ensure the first line of the Python files in the `cgi` folder contains the file path to Python on your local system.
-4. Click "Start" on the Apache module in the XAMPP Control Panel.
-5. Copy the file path to the `welcome.php` page into a web browser using the following format: `http://localhost/Demo/welcome.php` where `Demo` is the filepath to `welcome.php` from the folder `htdocs`.
-6. Follow the instructions and proceed with the application.

 ## Miscellaneous
 The `Archive` folder includes previous copies of files for testing and reference purposes.
 The `Pictures` folder includes the images used in the front-end in the program.